 While miniatures are adorable, they’re not exactly useful (unless you have a display shelf) but luckily Re-Ment also creates sets with phone charms and keyrings.
 This Kanahei’s Small Animals Snack Mascot set is the cutest, mixing two of my favourite things: bunnies and food!

-The weirder Re-Ment sets don’t always make it out of Japan but you can still browse all the craziness at Amazon Japan – use リーメント in the search box.
-There’s all sorts of madness in there, from the huge Poseable Skeleton range to cats in underpants.
+The weirder Re-Ment sets don’t always make it out of Japan but you can still enjoy yourself looking at them at Amazon Japan – use リーメント in the search box.
+There’s all sorts of unique stuff in there, from the huge Poseable Skeleton range to cats in underpants.